Dansby Swanson Player Props: Cubs vs. Mets

-Dansby Swanson -- with an on-base percentage of .282 in his past 10 games, 63 points lower than his season-long percentage -- will be in action for the Chicago Cubs versus the New York Mets, with Carlos Carrasco on the hill, on August 8 at 7:10 PM ET.
+Dansby Swanson -- with an on-base percentage of .256 in his past 10 games, 86 points lower than his season-long percentage -- will be in action for the Chicago Cubs against the New York Mets, with David Peterson on the hill, on August 9 at 7:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Mets.
+He had a hitless showing in his last game (0-for-4) against the Mets.

 Dansby Swanson Game Info & Props vs. the Mets